IKIM-Essen/ClusterDocs/docs/concepts/what-rcc-can-do.md

 > In particular, RCC Analysis, project vhosts, Ardia integration, and the
 > RCC-to-Coscine transfer path are **not yet released** in the current candidate.

+## Current foundation versus integrated target

+The platform is not starting from zero while the browser experience is built.
+**Files, account/project self-service, RCC workers/Slurm, the advanced SSH/VS
+Code path, managed Nextflow-to-Slurm, and project Samba shares are ready now** subject to normal project/service authorization.

+The next integrated layer is the browser compute and lifecycle experience:
+**RCC Analysis Notebook/Workflow, protected project vhosts, Ardia integration, and RCC-to-Coscine self-service are not yet released**.
+ClusterDocs describes those capabilities early so their user, security, workflow, and resource contracts can be reviewed before activation.

+This distinction matters: the current RCC is already a substantial research- computing foundation, while the target state removes more infrastructure mechanics from the ordinary research path.

 ## The architecture starts with I/O behavior

 The most important technical constraint behind the current RCC platform is